-That said, case studies are a different animal than other inbound marketing content, such as blogs and e-books.
-Whereas most content in the awareness and consideration stages of the Buyer’s Journey doesn’t self-promote much—and instead relies on giving the reader information—the decision stage is a chance to persuade leads that your solution is their best option.
-Switching gears usually isn’t much of a problem for marketers, but the case study format can be.
+That said, case studies are different from other inbound marketing content, such as blogs and e-books.
+Most content in the awareness and consideration stages of the Buyer’s Journey doesn’t self-promote but instead simply gives the reader information, but the decision stage is a chance to persuade leads that your solution is their best option.
+Switching gears usually isn’t much of a problem for marketers, but switching to the case study format can be.
 The process is more journalistic—you conduct interviews, gather information, and weave a narrative—and that can be daunting for someone more accustomed to blogging than article writing.

 Don’t stress out: Case studies aren’t difficult if you take your time, are diligent about gathering information and writing the content, and ask the right questions.
-And we can help with the questions: Here are 22 to ask when you are conducting interviews for your case study.
+And we can help with that last piece.

-Usually, you will interview someone at your company—whether it’s a project manager, salesperson, client manager, customer liaison, or other colleague who deals with customers—who worked with the client you are profiling for the case study.
+Usually, you will interview someone at your company—whether a project manager, salesperson, client manager, customer liaison, or other colleague who deals with customers—who worked with the client you are profiling for the case study.
 Often, this interview will occur first and give you a good launching point for subsequent interviews with the customer’s representatives.
-You might already know the answers, but ask anyway: You may get a deeper explanation from your interview subject and something quotable you can use in the case study.
+You might already know the answers, but ask these questions anyway.
+You may get a deeper explanation from your interview subject and a quote you can use in the case study.

-(Note: I am using product, solution, and service interchangeably throughout these questions; simply use the term that best applies to your company during the actual interviews.)
+(Note: I am using “product,” “solution,” and “service” interchangeably throughout these case study questions; simply use the term that best applies to your company during the actual interviews.)

 - What initial challenges did you encounter with the client that could be helped with our product?
 This question is good to establish what problem the customer was experiencing and how your organization was poised to help.

-- What was the process you followed during implementation?
+- What process did you follow during implementation?
 Again, this may be obvious to you, but it is worth hearing from the PM.
 A little bit of process info in your case study can go a long way toward showing leads how you can help solve their problem.

-- What roadblocks with implementation did you help the client overcome?
-Highlighting how you assisted shows that no matter how messy a customer’s status with its previous solution is, you are positioned to overcome any hurdles that get in the way.
+- What roadblocks for implementation did you help the client overcome?
+Highlighting how you assisted shows that no matter how messy a customer’s status with its previous solution is, you are positioned to overcome the hurdles that get in the way.